bredelings/MCON/mcon.rst

 Introduction
 ------------

-Monte-Carlo Object Notation (MCON) is a data format for recording samples from Monte-Carlo algorithms.
+Monte-Carlo Object Notation (MCON) is a file format for recording samples from Monte-Carlo algorithms.
 The format accomodates multiple different algorithms, including Markov chain Monte Carlo (MCMC), Sequential Monte Carlo (SMC), etc.
 Each line is a JSON object, following the `JSON Lines <https://jsonlines.org>`_ format.
 The first line is called the "header line".
 All other lines are called "sample lines".
 Each sample line represents a Monte Carlo sample as a collection of (key,value) pairs.

-Many Monte Carlo programs record their samples using a *table-based* format such as CSV or TSV.
+Many software programs record Monte Carlo samples using a *table-based* file format such as CSV or TSV.
 Each column represents a random variable and each row represents a Monte Carlo sample.
 Usually the first line of the file gives the name for each random variable.
-This format requires that the number of variables remains constant, and usually also requires that the value for each variable is a single number.
+Such formats require that the number of variables remains constant.
+They also usually require that the value for each variable is a single number.

-The MCON format is designed to circumvent limitations of table-based formats by enabling
+The MCON format is designed to circumvent limitations of table-based formats by

-1. fields to have structured values, such as arrays.
+1. enabling fields to have *structured values*, such as arrays.
-2. the number and structure of fields to change over time.
+2. enabling the number and structure of fields to *change over time*.

 Example::